checkfirst-ltd/nestjs-outlook/README.md

 ## Permission Scopes

-The library provides a flexible permission system that allows you to request only the specific permissions your application needs:
+You can request specific Microsoft permissions based on what your application needs:

 ```typescript
 import { PermissionScope } from '@checkfirst/nestjs-outlook';